 iii.
-In the preparation of the master plan for major subdivision comprising new neighbourhoods consideration should also be given to the principles of the NSW Coastal Design Guidelines (Coastal Council of NSW 2003) and the following which incorporates the Neighbourhood Design Standards produced by the Queensland Government Urban Land Development Authority (November 2011) which provide contemporary design standards for neighbourhood design:
+In the preparation of the master plan for major subdivision comprising new neighbourhoods consideration should also be given to the principles of the NSW Coastal Design Guidelines (Coastal Council of NSW 2003) and the following Neighbourhood Design Standards produced by the Queensland Government Urban Land Development Authority (November 2011) which provide contemporary design standards for neighbourhood design:

-Table 3.2 - Subdivision Design Standards Design standa Design standards Access Maximum 400 metres walk from dwellings to neighbourhood recreation park or equivalent.
-Clear, direct walk or cycle access from subdivision to neighbourhood centre.
-90% of all dwellings are within 400 metres of an existing or planned public transport stop.
-Dwelling density Suburban neighbourhood - average net residential density of at least 15 dwellings per hectare (unless prevented by topography or other constraints).
-Higher density residential development is located in and around neighbourhood centres, along connector streets and within 400 metres of transit nodes.
+Table 3.2 - Sub Table 3.2 - Subdivision Design Standards Design standards Access Maximum 400 metres walk from dwellings to neighbourhood recreation park or equivalent.
+Clear, direct walk or cycle access from subdivision to neighbourhood centre. • 90% of all dwellings are within 400 metres of an existing or planned public transport stop.
+Dwelling Suburban neighbourhood - average net residential density of at least 15 density dwellings per hectare (unless prevented by topography or other constraints).

+Table 3.2 - Subdivision Design Standards Design standards Higher density residential development is located in and around neighbourhood centres, along connector streets and within 400 metres of transit nodes.
 Note: Net residential density means the total number of dwellings divided by the combined area of residential lots, local parks, internal local roads and half the width of local roads bordering the site.
 Average net residential density means net residential density calculated for a whole neighbourhood.
 Land use Neighbourhood centres serve a catchment of several neighbourhoods and should be located on major connector or arterial roads for exposure and access.
 Land intensive uses such as district and major parks should be located at the periphery of neighbourhoods.
-Local parks must provide shade cover over all play equipment where there is not adequate shade cover provided by trees, and drinking water fountains.
-Park infrastructure facilities to be provided in accordance with Appendix F. Street network Grid pattern or modified grid responsive to site characteristics.
+Street network Grid pattern or modified grid responsive to site characteristics.
 Where slope allows, orientation within 15 degrees of north-south or east-west.
-Connector and main streets of centres are orientated to landmarks.
+Street network Connector and main streets of centres are orientated to landmarks. (cont.)
 To minimise cut and fill, streets follow ridges, gullies, and/or are perpendicular to slope.
-Streets The street network includes: neighbourhood streets within neighbourhoods; neighbourhood connector streets (approx. 800 metre grid) linking neighbourhoods; major connector streets linking groups of neighbourhoods; neighbourhood main streets in centres; and rear lanes.

-Table 3.2 - Subdivision Design Standards Design standar rds Block sizes Length 100-200 metres.
+Streets The street network includes: neighbourhood streets within neighbourhoods; neighbourhood connector streets (approx. 800 metre grid) linking neighbourhoods; major connector streets linking groups of neighbourhoods; neighbourhood main streets in centres; and • rear lanes.
+Block sizes Length 100-200 metres.
 Mid-block providing a pedestrian link when blocks are over 130 metres.
 Depth 40-80 metres.
-Urban neighbourhoo d lot layout Lots intended for mixed use or multiple residential uses take up entire street block or are located on highly accessible block ends, corner lots and lots with dual road frontage.
-One lot type is not to dominate a street block.
+Urban Lots intended for mixed use or multiple residential uses take up entire street neighbourhood block or are located on highly accessible block ends, corner lots and lots with lot layout dual road frontage.
+One lot type is not to dominate a street block. - One for type is not to dominate a street block.